ORNL/cpp-proposals-pub/D1673/blas_interface.md

 Examples of the third category include the following:

-* non-conjugated dot product `xDOTU` and conjugated dot product `xDOTC`; and
+* nonconjugated dot product `xDOTU` and conjugated dot product `xDOTC`; and
 * rank-1 symmetric (`xGERU`) vs. Hermitian (`xGERC`) matrix update.

-The conjugate transpose and the (non-conjugated) transpose are the same operation in real arithmetic (if one considers real arithmetic embedded in complex arithmetic), but differ in complex arithmetic.
+The conjugate transpose and the (nonconjugated) transpose are the same operation in real arithmetic (if one considers real arithmetic embedded in complex arithmetic), but differ in complex arithmetic.
 Different applications have different reasons to want either.
 The C++